Hofstra Law

 Yes, participants may arrive early or leave late.
 Accommodations must be secured and funded by said participant for any extra days/nights.

-All breakfasts will be included at the hotel, all lunches Monday-Friday will be provided at the campus canteen and some group dinners will be provided.
+All breakfasts will be included at the hotel, lunch will typically be on your own, and some group dinners will be provided.

 Unless specified on application, students will receive either one or two roommates.
-If you would like a single room, you will incur extra costs (2025 extra cost for single room: TBA).
+If you would like a single room, you will incur extra costs (2026 extra cost for single room: $670).

 The exams will take place in class at the completion of the program.
 There will be two exams at the completion of the 3-credit program.